-When can a taxpayer claim the Recyclable Materials Processing Equipment Tax Credit?
+When can I claim the Recyclable Materials Processing Equipment Tax Credit?

 A taxpayer may claim the Recyclable Materials Processing Equipment Tax Credit only for the taxable year in which such taxpayer purchases qualifying machinery or equipment.
 If such machinery or equipment does not qualify for the credit in the year of purchase, the taxpayer may not claim the credit for a later taxable year when the machinery or equipment meets the credit requirements.

 Tax credits are equal to 20% of the purchase price paid during the taxable year for machinery and equipment used predominantly in or on the premises of manufacturing facilities or plan units which manufacture, process, compound, or produce items of tangible personal property from recyclable materials, within the Commonwealth, for sale.

 Total tax credits must not exceed 40% of the Virginia income tax liability of one taxpayer.